RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 Here the lawyer's [Model Rule 3.3][aba3.3] duty of candor to the tribunal TRUMPS the lawyer's [Model Rule 1.6][aba1.6] duty of confidentiality to the client.
 In other words, even if the client insists that the lawyer not disclose information covered by the terms of Rule 3.3, the lawyer must do so.

-Others have looked at these competing duties and seen, not conflict, but a harmonious heirarchy of duties:
+Others have looked at these competing duties and seen, not conflict, but a harmonious hierarchy of duties:

 > The lawyer has a specific duty to preserve the confidence of the client, but that duty is subordinate to an equally specific duty not to participate in fraud upon the court.
 A hierarchy of duties--not a conflict--exists.